shamaleyte/openzeppelin.com/_jobs/Technical-Account-Manager.md

       <b>Prior experience working remotely.</b> Strong personal organizational skills and a love for self-time management.
     </p></li>
     <li><p>
       <b>Passion for blockchain and decentralized technologies.</b> Desire to contribute to the growth of an open economy.
+Interest in cybersecurity is a big plus.
     </p></li>
   </ul>
 </div>